 The scale of investment into sustainable farming practices by the Australian Government through WA’s seven NRM groups has been estimated to reach $27 million between 2013-2018.

-The idea was a collaborative NRM project and developed by Steve Ewings from the South West Catchments Council.
+The idea was a collaborative NRM project and developed by the South West Catchments Council.

-“Each year sustainable farming trials are established on properties from the Kimberley south through to Esperance,” Steve Ewings said.
+“Each year sustainable farming trials are established on properties from the Kimberley south through to Esperance,” a rep said.

 Up until now there has been a gap where primary producers haven’t been able to easily see what trial work is being done and where.